HeavyMedl/heavymedl.github.io/src/pages/cv.md

 TODO

-### Canonicalizing how NPM packages are scaffolded at REI
+### Canonicalized how NPM packages are scaffolded at REI

 TODO